evashek/surferpedia/README.md

 Installation
 ===========

-Download the zip file, unzip, cd into directory, invoke the Play condole, and execute the run command to see the application at http://localhost:9000.
+Download the zip file, unzip, cd into directory, invoke the Play console, and execute the run command to see the application at http://localhost:9000.

 =======
 Usage